kelesfatih/Mentis/README.md

 Download app here:
 https://github.com/kelesfatih/Mentis/releases/download/first_release/Mentis.exe

-It might take a while to install necessary programs and model.
+It might take a while to first time install necessary programs and model.
+Please be ready for about 10GB download.
 After installation it takes less than a minute to launch application.

 ## Manual Installation